swyxio/brain/Chats.md

 		- entity regularización
 		- "white label integrations" - be clearbit for everyone else
 			- inspired by https://www.freshpaint.io/
-	- brandon
-		- 5tran AND airbyte.
-		- builder.io
-			- front
-			- Series A
-		- $1 in snowflake - 5% in dbt, 5% in fivetran
-		- buf.build - unique asset
-			- ?
-		- chronosphere.io - next gen monitoring
-			- nobody built cloud native k8s monitoring solution - not built for scale and cardinality.
-HUGE DEMAND
-			- grafana vs chronosphere.
-				- not winners: ddog, signalfx
-			- unmet demand for this category
-		- huggingface
-			- no deep IP
-			- no on operational complexity
-			- 20/10 on community
-			- theyre in the content curation business
-			- fastest growing company. most strategic asset in all of ML
-			- weak on product
-			- no enterprise motion today.
-0 to 10 last year. no competition.
-			- CNCF angle
-		- any successful company
-			- deep IP
-			- can you simplify operational complexity
-			- go to mkt/community wedge
-		- databases
-		- operating systems
 - prisma
 	-
 - stackbit - sqspace for devs